fiberseq/fibertools-rs/README.md

 ## `ft predict-m6a`
 [Help page for predict-m6a](/docs/ft-predict-m6a-help.md).
 Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.

-We recommend filtering ML scores less than 250 for the XGBoost model and ML scores less than 200 for the CNN model.
+We recommend filtering out ML scores less than 250 for the XGBoost model and ML scores less than 200 for the CNN model.
 ### Installing with support for CNN m6A prediction
 To allow for m6A predictions with the CNN model you must follow these modified installation instructions.
 * Get `libtorch` **v1.12.0** from the [PyTorch website](https://pytorch.org/get-started/) download section and extract the content of the zip file.